-- Men who focus on a woman’s pleasure (read: enjoy giving oral sex) are few and far between, but I myself happen to be one of these rare ones (note how every male client I have met thinks this).
-Actually the Dr. say she thinks it’s more like 80% of men think this.
+- Men who focus on a woman’s pleasure (read: enjoy giving oral sex) are few and far between, but I myself happen to be one of those rare ones (note how every male client I have met thinks this).
+Actually, the Dr. said she thinks it’s more like 80% of men think this.
 (Boy: I’m eager to learn, eager to please: Yes. / Man: I do love it, but it’s only part of the fun: a qualified YES.)

 - I must last as long as I can and be in full control of myself at all times.
 (Boy: because anything less is premature ejaculation. / Man: losing control is part of the fun and turn-on for men and women: NO.)